Hasui - Woodblock Print and Watercolor. Preparatory watercolor for a Hasui print. Appraisal and the value of Hasui.

 There is a short movie (see below) of Hasui making a pencil and watercolor preparatory sketch for a print.
 Many of Hasui's watercolors seems to have been done within a year or two of the print, however in some cases there seems to have been decades between the original work and the print version.
 Most often the preparatory work for a Japanese print was a line drawing.
 Hasui and most other Shinhanga artist used the "boneless" style of woodblock print so most likely most preparatory works were actual paintings.

-Hasui's watercolors are highly sought after both by Japanese institutions and collectors as well as their Western counter parts.
+Hasui's watercolors are highly sought after and valued by both Japanese institutions and collectors as well as their Western counter parts.

 In the present watercolor Hasui uses an almost pointillistic technique in applying the watercolours.
 This is especially noticeable on the tea bushes were this watercolor technique helps to render depth and three dimensionality as well as well depicting the foliage the tea bushes in a natural way.